Yerkes National Primate Research Center

 Emory University consistently ranks as one of the top universities in Georgia, and its writing, psychiatry, business, history, and English programs rank nationally.
 The school is passionate about excellence and discovery, and those passions are lived out at the university’s Yerkes National Primate Research Center.

-The Yerkes Research Center came under care of Emory University in 1956, a time when primate research was bringing about significant advancements in disease prevention (the first polio vaccination among them).
-Yerkes is one of only seven nationally-funded Primate Research Centers, and it is committed to maintaining the highest possible standards for safety and compliance.
-That’s where Salas O’Brien stepped in to help.
+The Yerkes Research Center came under care of Emory University in 1956, a time when primate research was bringing about significant advancements in disease prevention (among them the first polio vaccination).
+Yerkes is one of only seven nationally funded Primate Research Centers, and it is committed to maintaining the highest possible standards for safety and compliance.
+In order to maintain these standards, Emory has needed a trustworthy engineering partner for several projects in the Yerkes Center.

 With Salas O’Brien’s help, Yerkes is able to maintain its high standards for safety and accountability as it continues to advance scientific understanding and discovery.